 verification, which objective is to demonstrate that the deliverables conform to the specified requirements, including qualification and acceptance;

-system engineering integration and control, which ensures the integration of the various engineering disciplines and participants throughout all the project phases.
+system engineering integration and control, coordinating the various engineering disciplines and participants throughout all the project phases.

-Figure 4-2 shows system engineering functions, their relationships and their main activities during the system engineering process.
+Figure 4-2 shows system engineering sub-functions, their inter-relationships and their main activities during the system engineering process.

-System engineering functions are applied in an iterative mode during implementation of the system engineering process described in clause 4.2.
+System engineering sub-functions are applied in an iterative mode during implementation of the system engineering process described in clause 4.2.

-Within the frame of a project, the system engineering functions are implemented by a system engineering organisation of the supplier which is in charge of transforming the requirements of the customer into a system solution delivered by the supplier.
+Within the frame of a project, the system engineering function is generally implemented by a system engineering organisation of the supplier which is in charge of transforming the requirements of the customer into a system solution delivered by the supplier.
+For the purpose of this standard, the ‘system engineering function’ only is referred to in the normative statements, independent of whether the supplier has a formal ‘system engineering organisation’ or not.

 With respect to the next lower level, the supplier plays the role of the customer.

-Figure 4-1: System engineering functions and boundaries
+Figure 4-1: System engineering, sub-functions and boundaries

-Figure 4-2: System engineering functions and relationships
+Figure 4-2: System engineering sub-functions inter-relationships

 The system engineering process

-The system engineering activities of a project are conducted by an entity within the project team of a supplier.
-This entity is called in this document “system engineering organisation”.
+The system engineering activities of a project are conducted by an entity or resources within the project team of a supplier.
+This entity or the resources that perform this function is called in this document “system engineering function”.
+The system engineering process is in turn applied by each system engineering function of each supplier of the elements of the product decomposition.

-The system engineering process consists of activities to be performed by the system engineering organisation within each project phase.
-The objective is to obtain a product which satisfies the customer technical requirements within pre-established objectives of cost and time.
+The system engineering process consists of activities to be performed by the system engineering function within each project phase according to the designated lifecycle model.
+The objective is to obtain a product which satisfies the customer technical requirements within pre-established objectives of cost time and quality.
 The requirements for these activities are described in clause 5.

-The system engineering process is intrinsically iterative across the whole life of a project, in particular in the initial phases (i.e. 0, A, and B) of the development of a complex system (e.g. a spacecraft), procured through a multilayered set of suppliers.
+The system engineering process is intrinsically iterative across the whole life of a project, in particular in the initial phases (i.e. 0, A, and B) of the development of a complex system (e.g. a spacecraft), procured through a multi-layered set of suppliers.

-During these phases, the system engineering organisation derives design oriented technical solutions using as an input the design-independent customer requirements contained in a technical requirements specification (TS).
-This is achieved through an iterative top-down process by trading off several design solutions at increasing level of detail.
+During these phases, the system engineering function derives design oriented technical solutions starting from the design-independent customer requirements contained in a technical requirements specification (TS).
+This is achieved through an iterative top-down process by trading off several design solutions at an increasing level of detail.

 For definition and requirements for a technical requirements specification see ECSS-E-ST-10-06.

-Through this process the system engineering organisation performs a multidisciplinary functional decomposition to obtain logical lower level products (both hardware and software).
-At the same time the system engineering organisation decides on balanced allocations, throughout the system, of resources allocated by the customer and respects agreed margin philosophies as a function of the relevant technology readiness levels.
+Through this process the system engineering function performs a multidisciplinary functional decomposition to obtain logical lower level products (both hardware and software).
+At the same time the system engineering function decides on balanced allocations, throughout the system, of resources allocated by the customer and respects agreed margin philosophies as a function of the relevant technology readiness levels.

-The system engineering process is in turn applied by each system engineering organisation of each supplier of the elements of the product decomposition.

 The functional decomposition defines, for each level of the system, the technical requirements for the procurement of subassemblies or lower level products as well as the requirements for the verification of the final characteristics of each product.

-The system engineering process uses the results of these lower level verification activities to build a bottom-up multilayered evidence that the customer requirements have been met.
+The system engineering process uses the results of these lower level verification activities to build a bottom-up multi-layered evidence that the customer requirements have been met.

 The system engineering process is applied with various degrees of depth depending on the level of maturity of the product (e.g. new development or off-the-shelf).